Retirement Calculator

 Quick Answer

 A retirement calculator helps you determine how much to save and when you can retire.
 Enter your age, savings, contributions, and expected retirement age at practicalwebtools.com.
-The 4% rule suggests you need 25x your annual expenses saved ($1M for $40K/year spending).
+The 4% rule suggests you need 25x your annual expenses saved (1M for 40K/year spending).
 Most experts recommend saving 15% of income for retirement.

 Key Facts